 She was born, raised and educated in Nigeria.
 Fola has a Bachelor’s degree in English and professional certification in project management and human resources.

 Caroline Bernard-Stokes, Training Manager joined the Metropolitan Center in December of 2018.
-Her extensive background in education spans K-12 classroom teaching at Miami-Dade County Public Schools, administrative experience in higher education at Miami Dade College, and, most recently, direction of Adult Education and Professional Advancement Programs for University of Miami Hospital’s Training and Upgrading Fund.
+Her extensive background in education spans K-12 classroom teaching, coordination of a high-school dropout prevention program, administrative experience in higher education, and direction of an adult education and professional advancement program.

 She received her Master’s degree in Higher Education Administration from Florida International University.
 Her areas of experience include instruction/training and curriculum planning, program coordination and delivery, event and budget management, committee coordination, formal and informal communications, and project oversight.